wiltonsr/ldapAuth/readme.md

 # Traefik ldapAuth Middleware

-This project is an in progress effort to create an open source middleware that enables authentication via LDAP in a similar way to [Traefik Enterprise](https://doc.traefik.io/traefik-enterprise/middlewares/ldap/).
+This project is an in-progress effort to create an open-source middleware that enables authentication via LDAP in a similar way to [Traefik Enterprise](https://doc.traefik.io/traefik-enterprise/middlewares/ldap/).

 ## Requirements